Léon Ollé-Laprune

 Léon Ollé-Laprune (25 June 1839 – 19 February 1898) was a French Catholic philosopher.

 Life

-Under the influence of the philosopher Elme Marie Caro and of Père Gratry's book Les Sources, Ollé-Laprune, after exceptionally brilliant studies at the Ecole Normale Supérieure (1858 to 1861), devoted himself to philosophy.
+Under the influence of the philosopher Elme Marie Caro and of Auguste Joseph Alphonse Gratry's book Les Sources, Ollé-Laprune, after exceptionally brilliant studies at the Ecole Normale Supérieure (1858 to 1861), devoted himself to philosophy.
 His life was spent in teaching, first in the lycées and then in the Ecole Normale Supérieure from 1875.

 As Frédéric Ozanam had been a Catholic professor of history and foreign literature in the university, Ollé-Laprune's aim was to be a Catholic professor of philosophy there.
 Theodore de Regnon, the Jesuit theologian, wrote to him: